 BCGEU, and regular, part-time and auxiliary PEA employees who—in addition to their regular work schedule—are required to be on standby for a possible call-in to work will receive standby pay.

 One hour is paid for every three hours an employee is on standby.
-In a relief operation, such as a staffing pool, regular employees are paid for one full day (seven hours) at their basic rate for every 12 hours of standby.
-If a standby period is followed by a full shift being worked, the employee will be paid one hour for every four hours on standby (minimum one-hour payment) in addition to their normal pay for working the shift.
+In a relief operation, such as a staffing pool, regular employees are paid for one full day (7 hours) at their basic rate for every 12 hours of standby.
+If a standby period is followed by a full shift being worked, the employee will be paid one hour for every 4 hours on standby (minimum one-hour payment) in addition to their normal pay for working the shift.